docpile/MyDocpile/README.md

 3. Get PHP 8.4 running on that domain.

-4. Now download the whole code into an empty directory (or, download and umpack an release ZIP file):
+4. Now download the whole code into an empty directory (or, download and unpack an release ZIP file):

 `git clone https://github.com/docpile/MyDocpile.git`